VIETNAM MOTORBIKE TOUR

-On this incredible motorcycle tour of Vietnam’s finest area, we make our way through the mountains, staying overnight in hotels and at the odd home stay, right in the heart of the Vietnamese Hill tribe Villages.
+On this incredible motorcycle tour of Vietnam’s most stunning area, we make our way through the mountains, staying overnight in hotels and one or two home stay’s, right in the heart of the Vietnamese Hill tribe Villages.
 The tour is a mix of dirt roads and tarmac with some slightly more technical sections that are optional.
 Where pillions are accompanying us on the tour, there are options to follow the support vehicle along the main routes when we take the occasional rough beaten track.

-You will be riding a Honda XR200/CRF250 or similar (KLR300 or similar option for pillions), through some of Vietnam’s most spectacular scenery, through streams, shallow rivers and along narrow tracks and trails, (all optional) even suspension bridges and sampling some of the most incredibly delicious food in Asia whilst learning much about their culture and experiencing the very humble and hospitable nature of the Vietnamese people
+You will be riding a Honda CRF250, or Kawasaki KLX250 enduro bike (KLR300 or similar option for pillions), through some of Vietnam’s most spectacular scenery, through streams, shallow rivers and along narrow tracks and trails, (all optional) even suspension bridges and sampling some of the most incredibly delicious food in Asia whilst learning much about their culture and experiencing the very humble and hospitable nature of the Vietnamese people

 Northwest Vietnam is a mountainous region, sharing borders with Laos and China.
 This area is sometimes known as the North and Northwest.
 It’s one of three sub-regions of northern Vietnam (2 sub-region is the Northeast and the Red River Delta)